neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/View.rst

 	| properties present| Update        | given properties                      |
 	+-------------------+---------------+---------------------------------------+

-Because the edit form contained both identity and properties, FLOW3 prepared an instance with the given properties for our ``updateAction``.
+Because the edit form contained both identity and properties, TYPO3 Flow prepared an instance with the given properties for our ``updateAction``.